Skip to content

 Rooflights for loft conversions

-The cheapest way to bring daylight to a converted loft space is to install rooflights which follow the existing roofline.
+The simplest way to bring daylight to a converted loft space is to install rooflights which follow the existing roofline.
 Rooflights can be installed under Permitted Development to provide additional natural light into loft extensions as long as they don’t extend beyond the existing roof plane.
+You’ll need 2.25m of head height in the middle of your room, and you may require planning permission if the roof windows are at the front of your house.

 Sliding glass doors and Juliet balconies for loft conversions

-Dormer loft conversion with sliding doors for windows
+Fixed aluminium sliding doors for dormer windows

 bespoke aluminium oriel window for loft conversion

-Fixed windows for loft conversions
+Fixed windows for stairs to loft conversions

 New access staircases to an upper loft level can be lit with long picture windows to preserve the light, open and airy feel at the top of the house.
-Interanl glass balustrading can also increase the light levels in upper storeys.
+Internal glass balustrading can also increase the light levels in upper storeys.

-ODC designs and manufactures bespoke aluminium rooflights and windows with superb thermal efficiency for loft conversions.
-Read more about our rooflights and window products, or get in touch; we’d love to hear about your project and have a huge wealth of expertise and experience to share with you.
+Read more about our rooflights and window products, or give us a call.
+We’d love to hear about your project and have a huge wealth of expertise and experience to share with you.